seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O serpent heart, hid with a flowering face!
 Did ever dragon keep so fair a cave?
 Beautiful tyrant! fiend angelical!
-Dove-feather’d raven! wolvish-ravening lamb!
+Dove-feather'd raven! wolvish-ravening lamb!
 Despised substance of divinest show!
-Just opposite to what thou justly seem’st,
+Just opposite to what thou justly seem'st,
 A damned saint, an honourable villain!
 O nature, what hadst thou to do in hell,
 When thou didst bower the spirit of a fiend